Mahasvan/CourseGPT/README.md

 # CourseGPT

-Let ChatGPT to teach you anything in a systematic and elaborate manner in just a few clicks.
+Let an LLM teach you anything in a systematic and elaborate manner in just a few clicks.

+### Installation
+- Clone this repository
+- Install Docker
+- Install Llama-GPT by following the instructions [here](http://github.com/getumbrel/llama-gpt)
+- More Instructions coming soon

 ### Demo
 [Here](https://coursegpt.vercel.app/)